cognifloyd/vela-charts/CONTRIBUTING.md

 ## Philosophical notes

-* This repository contains the charts necessary to deploy and operate Drone (and its supporting systems) on Kubernetes.
+* This repository contains the charts necessary to deploy and operate Vela (and its supporting systems) on Kubernetes.
 * The charts within are supplied as a starting point.
 They are not intended to support every possible Kubernetes configurable.
 The maintainability of a chart decreases for every additional templated line.
 We suggest forking the charts if you find yourself needing non-trivial modifications.
-* Drone-specific chart values should mirror the naming on the Drone documentation sites.
-For example, `env.DRONE_RPC_HOST` instead of `server.rpc.host`.
-This reduces the mental friction of having to map Kubernetes-specific naming to the more general Drone documentation.
+* Vela-specific chart values should mirror the naming on the Vela documentation sites.
+For example, `env.VELA_WEBUI_ADDR` instead of `server.webui.addr`.
+This reduces the mental friction of having to map Kubernetes-specific naming to the more general Vela documentation.

 ## Technical requirements

 * Commit(s) should be prefixed by the name of the chart that has been added or modified.
 * `helm lint` must pass for all charts.
 * New charts must include a README.md.
-See [drone-runner-kube](charts/drone-runner-kube/README.md) for an example.